SakuraComputing/bright-tree/README.md

 ### `Improvements`

-Split out Button, Radio Buttons, Filter into separate components with their functionality and CSS for potential re-use and readabilty/maintainabilty of this component.
+Split out Button, Radio Buttons, Filter into separate components for reusability readabilty/maintainabilty of this component.

 Apply Better Styling.
 Use icons for the folders and files for a better UX.